greyshell/ds_algorithm/private_libs/README.md

 make -f create_binary_from_custom_lib PROG=test_foo LIB=foo clean
 ```

-# How to fuzz my library with AFL
+# How to fuzz my custom library with AFL

 - create a wrapper program to simulate all operations exposed by the test program.
 - create a directory - `fuzz_afl`.